Often called Chickpea Porridge, this dish is not a porridge in the traditional sense, nor a custard. It is a South

 The recipe is simple.
 Take some chickpea flour.
 Add some saffron, sugar, cardamom, cashews and maybe some dried or fresh fruit and you have something sent directly from heaven, I am sure.
 And it is made in under 10 minutes.
 True instant food.

-This is a dessert, but it would also be great for breakfast.
+This is a dessert, but it is also great for breakfast.
 It can form a replacement for egg custard in lots of recipes.
 Imagine it layered trifle like with fresh fruit.

 I like to call this dish a custard, despite being a payasam.

 Serves: 1 person

 200 ml milk

 1 – 2 Tblspn sugar or jaggery

 0.5 tspn cardamom powder, or seeds from 2 or 3 cardamom pods